Marcos-An/next-starter/README.md

-# Starter for Next JS 12+, Chakra UI 2+ and TypeScript
+# Starter for Next JS 12+ and TypeScript

 <div >
    <a href="#">